Swayam-Alhat/Context-API---2/README.md

 ### Making a Theme changer

-This is another way mainly used i corporate space.In this in one single file we create a context, create a provider and also a custom hook to use the context.
+This is another way mainly used in corporate space.In this, we create a context, create a provider and also a custom hook in one single file to use the context.

 **Note : In this Tailwind css plays a lead role, so please dont forget to add below code in tailwind.config.js.**